Brooklyn Running Guide: Most Scenic Places to Run

 Brooklyn-running

-The Brooklyn Bridge Park Greenway in Dumbo offers beautiful views for Brooklyn running.
+The Brooklyn Bridge Park Greenway in Dumbo offers beautiful views.

 As you’re running along the Dumbo waterfront with the water on your right, another option to add more distance and scenes to your run is to veer off to the left.
 Take the steps to run up to the Brooklyn Heights Promenade above for more miles and stunning views and historic architecture.